Sjeiti/ronvalstarnl/src/data/markdown/post_animating-svg.md

 ### Adobe Animate

-[Adobe Animate](https://www.adobe.com/products/animate.html) looks like an exact clone of what once was called Flash <small>(they must have rebranded it because somebody gave it a bad name)</small>.
+[Adobe Animate](https://www.adobe.com/products/animate.html) is what once was Flash.
+They must have rebranded it because somebody gave it a bad name.
 But strangely it does not export to SVG.
+The result is a canvas element with a lot of JavaScript.
+A major dissapointment especially considering a major obstacle in the haydays of Flash was accessibility and SEO.
+One would think this issue would be solved for HTML5 exports.

 There is a possibility to export to animated SVG using a plugin called [Flash2Svg](https://github.com/TomByrne/Flash2Svg)

 There are also traces of a plugin for Flash CC called [Snap.svg Animator](http://cjgammon.github.io/SnapSVG-Animator/) but it is discontinued (or turned into [something completely different](http://snapsvg.io/)).

 ### SVGator